sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 ### Clearing up the Terminology Confusion

 [`OpenAPI Specification`](https://github.com/OAI/OpenAPI-Specification) describes the capabilities of your API, and how to interact with it.
-It's standarized, an in `JSON` or `YAML` format.
+It's standarized, and in `JSON` or `YAML` format.

 OpenAPI 3 is the current version.

-"Swagger" can be used, but "OpenAPI" is the preferred term.
+Term "Swagger" can be used, but "OpenAPI" is the preferred term.

 OpenAPI specification and Swagger specification are the same thing.